aitu-dk/webpage/src/pages/blog/multimodal.md

 📈 **Future Work.** It was evident when reading the paper that there is still a lot of room for improvement in this domain.
 Kosmos-1 is lacking truly large scale, high-quality cross-modal data sets, alignment techniques and more.
-GPT-4 by OpenAI seems further judging their initial announcement of the model, but they not released any details on the training or alignment procedure.
+GPT-4 by OpenAI seems more advanced judging their initial announcement of the model, but much of it is speculative, as their model is not yet public and OpenAI has not shared details about the model's training procedure.

 ### 📣 Stay in touch